Pinellas CARES Nonprofit Partnership Fund

 What organizations are able to receive assistance?

-Nonprofit organizations recognized under IRC Section 501(c)3, having such designation for at least one year, and with programming focused on community services in the areas of food, homelessness, behavioral health, and eviction mitigation through legal aid and that have experienced an increased demand for supplies and programs resulting from the impacts of COVID-19.
+Nonprofit organizations recognized under IRC Section 501(c)3, having such designation for at least one year, and with programming focused on community services in the areas of food, behavioral health, and eviction mitigation through legal aid and that have experienced an increased demand for supplies and programs resulting from the impacts of COVID-19.

 Food, behavioral health, and legal aid are critical services to mitigate the impact of COVID-19.
 These services can help address the personal economic impact of job loss and wage reductions resulting from COVID-19.